bigwoke/tsbot/README.md

 - reload - Reloads the given command
 - sgpadd - Adds the given user to the protected list for the given server group
 - sgprm - Removes the given user from a group's protected list
+- ipgadd - Assigns a server group to an IP address
+- ipgrm - Removes a server group assignment from an IP address
+- ipglist - Lists the server groups assigned to their respective IP addresses.

 Everything that isn't considered a root command can be toggled, including the passive functions.